How to Create a Fun Summer for Kids While Keeping Life Easy

 Summer is all about being outside.
 If you have access to a pool, lake, beach, or any sort of water I’m sure this will be high on your list of things to do.

 If water play near you is limited, consider purchasing a slip-and-slide or portable pool for your backyard.
-We don’t have much grass in our backyard but even just a dozen or so feet will suffice for water fun (I purchased a slip and slide a couple of years ago and it was the best $20 I’ve ever spent.
+We don’t have much grass in our backyard but even just a dozen or so feet will suffice for water fun (I purchased a slip and slide a couple of years ago and it was the best money I’ve ever spent.
 My kids love this classic toy.
 Invite some neighborhood kids over and enjoy the laughter).

 Other outdoor activities include hikes, slow walks, bike and scooter rides, pickup basketball games, playgrounds, the zoo and so much more.
 Just being outside in the sunshine lifts spirits and keeps kids off screens.